CumulusNetworks/docs/content/cumulus-linux-54/Whats-New/foss.md

 ## 5.4.0b Open Source Software Licenses

-The following package versions have been updated in the Cumulus Linux 5.4.0b POC release compared to the original packages in [Cumulus Linux 5.4.0](#540-open-source-software-licenses):
+The following list only shows the updated packages for Cumulus Linux 5.4.0b.
+Refer to [Cumulus Linux 5.4.0](#540-open-source-software-licenses) to view version and license information for packages with no changes in 5.4.0b.

 | Package | Version | License(s) |
 |---	        |---	        |---	    |